twhite2219/Alpha-Cab/README.md

 # Alpha-Cab
-Web-based booking system for a cab company (brief included).
+Web-based booking system for a cab company (brief provided).